Patent Litigation Strategies Handbook

 - Filed numerous amicus briefs at the Federal Circuit and U.S. Supreme Court on behalf of such parties as Intel, Microsoft, Medtronic, and Cisco.

-Mr. Atkins is the Immediate Past President of the Foundation of the Bar Association of D.C. and has been President of the Bar Association of D.C.
+Mr. Atkins has recently been appointed as a Co-Editor for BNA’s Patent Litigation Strategies Handbook, for which he has written two chapters over the past three editions.
+He is a Past President of the Foundation of the Bar Association of D.C.
+(2007-2009) and has been President of the Bar Association of D.C.
 (2005-06), a member of the ABA's House of Delegates, and chaired numerous bar committees.
 He is a prolific writer having recently published a primer on ITC procedure in English, Japanese, and Chinese.
-The primer was judged as one of the ten best law review articles related to patent law published within the last year by the editor of West's Intellectual Property Law Review (2011).
-He has also been recently appointed as Co-Editor for BNA’s Patent Litigation Strategies Handbook, for which he has written two chapters.
+The primer was judged as one of the ten best law review articles related to patent law when it was published by the editor of West's Intellectual Property Law Review (2011).

 Mr. Atkins has also been a member of Pillsbury’s Managing Board, co-leader of the firm's IP section, Managing Partner of the Northern Virginia office, and a member of the firm's Compensation Committee.